Error and Stability Estimates of a Least-Squares Variational Kernel-Based Method for Second Order Elliptic PDEs: Notations and Auxiliary Results

 The RBF interpolant of a continuous functions $u$ on a set $X$ is denoted by ${I_X}u$ and is given by

 where the coefficient vector $b$ is determined by enforcing the interpolation conditions $I_Xu(x_k) = u(x_k)$ for $k=1,\ldots,N$.
-If $\Phi$ is a positive definite kernel then the interpolation matrix $B = (\Phi(x_k-x_j))$ is positive definite and the problem is solvable.
+If $\Phi$ is a positive definite kernel then the interpolation matrix $B = (\Phi(x_k-x_j))$ is positive definite and the problem is {uniquely} solvable.

-It is known that (see for example \cite{HW3}) a function $\Phi\in L^1(\mathbb R^d)\cap C(\mathbb R^d)$ is positive definite if and only if its Fourier transform is nonnegative and nonvanishing.
+It is known that (see for example \cite{HW3}) a function $\Phi\in L^1(\mathbb R^d)\cap C(\mathbb R^d)$ is positive definite if and only if it is bounded and its Fourier transform is nonnegative and nonvanishing.
 Our convention for the Fourier transform of a function $f\in L^1(\mathbb R^d)$ is

-In this paper we will further assume that $\Phi$ has algebraically decaying Fourier transform.
+In this paper we will further assume that $\Phi$ has {an} algebraically decaying Fourier transform.
 To be more precise, we assume that

 where $C_1$ and $C_2$ are constants and $\tau > d/2$.
 By this assumption the \emph{native space}

 with the inner product

 is identical with the Sobolev space $H^\tau(\mathbb R^d)$ and their norms are equivalent \cite{HW3}.
 Note that the inner product in $H^\tau(\mathbb R^d)$ is defined by